 The South Dakota Investment Council CD program is a modest program designed to benefit economic development in South Dakota by making funds available to local financial institutions for loans.
-Below is a discussion of the CD Program including information on the purpose of the program, the pros and cons of the program and return comparisons.
+Below is a discussion of the CD Program including information on the purpose, pros and cons, and return comparisons.

+1. Purpose:

-- 1. Purpose of the CD program: - Provide funds to South Dakota financial institutions for loans within the state. - Provide the South Dakota Cash Flow Fund with a market rate of return. - 2.
-Pros and Cons of the CD Program - A. Pros - Provides a safe and predictable one-year return based on the Treasury note plus a risk premium for liquidity and collateral risk. - Safety provided by 100% governmental security collateralization above FDIC insurance of up to \$250,000 at each participating financial institution. - Standardized low labor-intensive process to administer program. - Provides capital to South Dakota institutions for potential loans within the state which can help the state economy. - B. Cons - CD program investments may be giving up return if the appropriate return comparison is not the one-year Treasury note plus an assigned risk premium. - CD program investments provide less liquidity than T-note or agency securities. - Cost of administering the program.
+- Provide funds to South Dakota financial institutions for loans within the state. - Provide the South Dakota Cash Flow Fund with a market rate of return.

+2. Pros and Cons:

+- A. Pros: - Provides a safe and predictable one-year return based on the Treasury note plus a risk premium for liquidity and collateral risk. - Safety provided by 100% governmental security collateralization above FDIC insurance of up to \$250,000 at each participating financial institution. - Standardized low labor-intensive process to administer program. - Provides capital to South Dakota institutions for potential loans within the state which can help the state economy. - B. Cons: - CD program investments may be giving up return if the appropriate return comparison is not the one-year Treasury note plus an assigned risk premium. - CD program investments provide less liquidity than T-note or agency securities. - Cost of administering the program.

-August 9, 2022 Page 2
+July 18, 2023 Page 2

-- 3. Return Comparisons - CD program provides return identical to the one-year Treasury note return with a floor of 0% plus a risk premium for liquidity and collateral risk, while providing slightly more credit risk and much less liquidity than Treasury notes. - CD Program investments can be compared to one-year government-sponsored agency investments.
+- 3. Return Comparisons: - CD program provides return identical to the one-year Treasury note return with a floor of 0% plus a risk premium for liquidity and collateral risk, while providing slightly more credit risk and much less liquidity than Treasury notes. - CD Program investments can be compared to one-year government-sponsored agency investments.
 CDs offer a comparable risk profile and less liquidity than agency investments.

 One-year agencies offer a good comparison for the one-year South Dakota Investment Council CDs.
 Prior to 2010, the CD Program provided, on average, a return of 20 basis points less than investments in government-sponsored agency securities with like maturity dates.
 Thereafter, the rate-setting methodology changed to incorporate a risk premium to account for illiquidity and collateral risk.
 Currently, agency bonds yield approximately 15 basis points more than Treasury bills for the same one-year maturity.
-Therefore, we recommend using a 15 basis point premium to account for illiquidity and collateral risk for the CDs maturing 9/29/23.
+Therefore, we recommend using a 15 basis point premium to account for illiquidity and collateral risk for the CDs maturing 9/30/24.
 The level of risk premium will be reevaluated each year.